ARTEMIS: AI-driven Robotic Triage Labeling and Emergency Medical Information System

-Apart from the triage label assignment by our model, it is important to share the victim's location with the emergency responders so they find it easier to reach the victims.
-This task is accomplished through the use of commercially accessible GPS trackers, which integrate with the proposed triage labeling system.
+Apart from the acuity label assignment, it is important to share the victim's location with the emergency responders to make it easier to reach the victims.
+It is also important to share the path the robot takes to reach the victim because this path can be assumed to be free from obstacles such as rubble.
+This is done with the help of an onboard inertial measurement unit (IMU) that helps update the robot's trajectory as it moves.